 Retired guide dogs are not often available for public adoption; these dogs are often placed with the guide dog user or their original puppy raiser.
 However, we do place a small number of retired guides each year.

 All adoptable dogs are microchipped and are up to date on age-appropriate vaccinations.
 Career change dogs have been spayed or neutered.

 While the youngest adoptable puppies have not been trained, most of our career change dogs have a strong training foundation including socialization, house training and basic obedience.
 Like all dogs, they will require regular exercise and will benefit from additional training.

 The wait time for adoption varies depending upon the adopter’s preferences as outlined in their adoption application.
 Generally, the more flexible adopters are regarding timing, age, gender, breed, and coat color, the shorter the wait.
 However, because demand for our dogs is significant, most adopters wait a year or more.

 One exception is our priority adoption process.
 Guiding Eyes is a charity, and relies 100% on donations to fulfill our mission of providing guide dogs to people who are blind.
-Supporters who sponsor a graduating guide dog team will be considered for priority adoption, which may in some cases result in reduced wait times.
-To sponsor a guide dog team, please contact Rebekah Cross at firstname.lastname@example.org.
+Supporters who make a charitable gift of $25,000 or more will be considered for priority adoption, which may in some cases result in reduced wait times.
+For more information, please contact Rebekah Cross at email@example.com.